sshkhr/safeguarding-llms/README.md

 ## Contributing

-We welcome contributions to improve this repository!
+Contributions to improve this repository are always welcome!
 If you have suggestions or find any issues, please feel free to create a pull request or open an issue.

 ## Contact

-For any questions or further information, please contact us at [shashank@dice.health](mailto:shashank@dice.health).
+For any questions or further information, please contact me at [shashank@dice.health](mailto:shashank@dice.health).

 [![X (formerly Twitter) Follow](https://img.shields.io/twitter/follow/sshkhr16)](https://twitter.com/sshkhr16) [![LinkedIn](https://img.shields.io/badge/LinkedIn-0077B5)](https://linkedin.com/in/sshkhr)